microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Installing extensions

-If you are an existing VS Code user, you can also add Java support by installing the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which includes these extensions:
+If you are an existing VS Code user, you can also add Java support by installing the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which includes these extensions:

 * [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 * [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)